-Create a class as identified in the Add Classes section of the NETLAB+ VE Instructor Guide then schedule the Master Pod to license the Win10, Win7, and Win8.1 virtual machines (if available, choose "No Lab: Launch Cyber Range" from the list of labs as this selection will boot up all VMs in the pod).
+Create a class as identified in the Add Classes section of the NETLAB+ VE Instructor Guide then schedule the Master Pod to license the WinClient virtual machine.

 When scheduling the Master Pod, it is important to schedule the pod for enough time to complete the following steps.
 Failure to complete the steps prior to taking the final snapshot could mean redeploying necessary virtual machines.